Saturday, June 20, 2026

 This week we’re saying goodbye to a dear friend of many years, and to a gifted mentor and poet.
 In both cases, they leave their kind-hearted, intelligent offspring and their musical, artistic, and lyrical talents behind for those of us still here—like bodhisattvas in the Buddhist tradition.
 And now that we know a mother’s cells continue in her offspring (https://www.sciencealert.com/millions-of-your-mothers-cells-persist-inside-you-and-now-we-know-how) and that cells might have memories (https://www.scientificamerican.com/article/can-a-cell-remember/) I have even more faith in our continuity, albeit in a different form.

-I'm excited for new neuroscience and quantum physics, both of which may be re-thinking consciousness, time, space, and life/death.
+I'm excited for new neuroscience and quantum physics, both of which are re-thinking consciousness, time, space, and life/death.
 But for now, when it comes to death and grief, I guess I find solace mostly in energy science, with a smattering of woo-woo, to remind me that life truly does go on.
+Also, I have a strong community with which I share this road, and as Ram Das said, "We're all just walking each other home."